-Soils Soils in the basin were categorized by the National Resource Conservation Service (NRCS).
+Soils in the basin were categorized by the National Resource Conservation Service (NRCS).
 The basin is comprised mostly of fine- to coarse-loamy soils (NRCS STATSGO2, 2018).
-As shown in Figure 2-17, the valley bottom and primary soil surrounding the Cuyama River and its tributaries is primarily fine-loamy soils, while the northern boundary of the basin has coarse-loamy soils.
-Figure 2-18 shows soils by hydrologic soil group.
+As shown in Figure 2.1-19, the valley bottom and primary soil surrounding the Cuyama River and its tributaries is primarily fine-loamy soils, while the northern boundary of the basin has coarse-loamy soils.

+Figure 2.1-20 shows soils by hydrologic soil group.
 Hydrologic soil groups were calculated by the NRCS on a by-county basis.
-As shown in Figure 2-18, interpretations of soil groups varied by county in each study.
+As shown in Figure 2.1-20, interpretations of soil groups varied by county in each study.
 In general, hydrologic soil groups are sorted by permeability, with class A being the most permeable and class D being the least permeable.
-Figure 2-18 shows that in general most of the soils in the basin have lower permeabilities and are listed as class C or D, with higher permeabilities being located near streams and rivers.
+Figure 2.1-20 shows that in general most of the soils in the basin have lower permeabilities and are listed as class C or D, with higher permeabilities being located near streams and rivers.

-2.1.9 Hydrogeologic Conceptual Model Data Gaps HCM data gaps are present in the understanding of the HCM presented in this GSP.
-Initial draft subjects considered data gaps are listed below, and will be refined and updated during the preparation of the rest of the GSP. - Russell Fault - Boundary of the Upper and Lower Units of the Morales Formation - Groundwater Quality - Portions of basin not well understood (far west and east portions) - Plans to fill data gaps in understanding To be completed after further research and GSP development
+2.1.10 Hydrogeologic Conceptual Model Data Gaps

+HCM data gaps are present in the understanding of the HCM presented in this GSP.
+Initial draft subjects considered data gaps are listed below and will be refined and updated during the preparation of the rest of the GSP.
+The following data gaps will be revised after further research and GSP development:

+- Effects of the Russell Fault

+- Extent of synclines

+- Conductivity of basement rocks

+- Effects of other faults

+- Boundary of the Upper and Lower Units of the Morales Formation

+- Thickness of the Morales Formation

+- Portions of basin not well understood (far west and east portions)

+- Plans to fill data gaps in understanding (Management Actions and/or Projects)